Nuitka/Nuitka/Developer_Manual.rst

    ./misc/check-with-pylint --hide-todos

-Ideally the above command gives no warnings.
+Ideally the above command gives no warnings, but that has never been true so far.
 This has not yet been reached.
 The existing warnings often still serve as a kind of "TODO" items.
 We are not white listing them, because they indicate a problem that should be solved.

 If you submit a patch, it would be good if you checked that it doesn't introduce new warnings, but that is not strictly required. it will happen before release, and that is considered enough.
 You probably are already aware of the beneficial effects.

 Running the Tests
 =================